rhycrea/basic-ecommerce-automation/README.md

 - A customer can login with his uname/pass which was registered by owner.
 - A customer can order a product, edit his information (except its username).
 - A customer can display his past orders and their status(sent or not sent).

+Databases are initialized locally in init() method of MainController class.